arthurshime3/9357/ReadMe.md

    Alternatively, the files can be saved in a preferred location by simply downloading the repository as a .zip file, without the need to use git commands.

    2. Next, cd into the 9357 directory.
 A directory is also known as a folder.
-This can be found by entering `ls` to see your current directory and `cd FILE-NAME` to enter into that directory.
+This can be found by entering `ls` to see your current directory and `cd DIRECTORY-NAME` to enter into that directory.

    3. The directory is named `9357`.
 Once located, then enter into that directory by inputting `cd 9357`